St. Gallen is the most beautiful city in Switzerland.

-I used to drive my parents nuts on every family holiday.
+I used to drive my parents nuts on every... single... family holiday.
 No exceptions.
-I’d always act as if they were violating my human rights by forcing me into a museum.
-As soon as I’d enter the building, I’d feel like I was about to fall in a coma.
+I’d always act as if they were violating my human rights by forcing me to visit a museum.

 It was bad.

-But I can’t introduce you to my city without telling you about our museums, can I?
-So here it goes.
+But I can’t introduce you to my city without telling you about our museums.
+After all, you might be more of a cultural fanatic than me and I wouldn't want you to miss out.
+So here it goes:

 - As the name suggests, the Naturmuseum covers everything related to nature.
-The museum recently moved out to the east of the city and is very close to the botanical garden.
-Admission is free with your Swiss Travel Pass or 12 CHF without.
+The museum relocated to the east of the city in 2016 and is now very close to the botanical garden.
+Maybe a good opportunity to combine some nature with – well – some more nature?
+Admission is 12 CHF and free if you own a Swiss Travel Pass.

-- Art lovers will love the art museum (Kunstmuseum) in the city centre.
-Their website will give you more information on current exhibitions.
-Again, admission is free with your Swiss Travel Pass or 12 CHF without.
+- Art lovers won't want to miss the art museum (Kunstmuseum) in the city centre.
+Their website gives you more information on current exhibitions.
+Again, admission is 12 CHF and free if you own a Swiss Travel Pass.

 - Last but not least, I’d like to mention the Abbey Library (Stiftsbibliothek) again.
-If I had to choose one, this would be it.
-And that’s saying something, coming from a museum grouch like me.
+If I had to choose one where I'd let my parents drag me to, this would be it.
+And that’s saying something, coming from a museum grinch like me.

 Right, mum? 🙂

 Moving on to a subject that brings up fewer evil childhood memories...

 In terms of bay windows, St. Gallen is second only to Schaffhausen.